CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 UofT Tinder
 ===========

-UofT Tinder is the prototype for a dating application that appeals to CS students, gamers, and the general University of Toronto population.
+UofT Tinder is the prototype for a dating application that appeals to the general University of Toronto population.
 This application allows students to complete problem sets while simultaneously meeting their future life partner.

 ## Updated Specification
 * Running the application allows a new user to register with the specified parameters, including a UTorID, to then